-An aneurysm (also called a cerebral aneurysm, brain aneurysm or intracranial aneurysm) develops from a weakened area in the wall of a brain artery.
+An aneurysm, also called a cerebral aneurysm or intracranial aneurysm, is an area of weakness in the wall of a brain artery.
 Over time, the weak spot can grow and begin to balloon out from the artery.
-This bulge is called an aneurysm.
+This bulge is called an aneurysm (Figure 1).

 What are the symptoms of an aneurysm?

-People with aneurysms often have no symptoms, especially if the aneurysm is still small.
-If it grows large enough to impact the brain or press on the surrounding nerves, you may experience symptoms such as:
+People with unruptured aneurysms often have no symptoms, especially if the aneurysm is still small.
+If an aneurysm grows large enough to impact the brain or press on a nearby nerve, symptoms may develop such as:

 - Pain above or behind the eye